cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 > If you understand what you're doing, you're not learning anything.
 - Einstein

+> Let questions guide your journey, free of motif and resting on an answer

 <!--
 - continuously bring stochasity to the current model of world as I believe and,